meta-x/meta-xample/README.md

-the operations are server communication operations, but that is not important for the components the type of operation is identified by a :tag the response is given back to the component through a response channel it is basically a "soft-dependency" (what's that?) between the components and the server, since it's the control module that exposes an interface to the components
+the operations are server communication operations, but that is not important for the components the type of operation is identified by a :tag the response is given back to the component through a response channel it is basically a "soft-dependency" (what's that?) between the components and the server, since it's the server module that exposes an interface to the components

 app-ch
 some events that happen in the components need to bubble back up to the root component